15 July 2020

 However, the various benefits of thermal bathing experiences can sometimes be lost in the myriad of explanations, rituals and physical facilities – each with its own special list of benefits for the body, both inside and out.
 At GOCO Hospitality, we like to focus on the practice as a matter of course for any of our spas, because whichever way we conceptualise it, the evidence that supports the healing benefits of thermal bathing is undeniable.

 The healing powers of hot springs have been appreciated for thousands of years.
 Even as stand-alone experiences, hot springs are reputed to have several therapeutic benefits, with many scientists from around the world studying balneology or the “treatment of disease by bathing.”

 When bathing in warm mineral water, our bodies soak up these minerals (such as calcium and sodium bicarbonate) which increases circulation and overall oxygen flow.
 Bathing in warm water can also help reduce stress by relaxing tense muscles and promote sleep.

 When it comes to pain relief, heat can dull our perception of pain by blocking pain receptors in our bodies, allowing for a moment of calm and painless relaxation.
-If bathing in a hot spring with a high silica content, it can also benefit the skin, by hydrating dry and rough skin.
+If bathing in a hot spring with a high silica content can also benefit the skin, by hydrating dry and rough skin.
 Sulphur-rich hot springs can also hold medicinal properties that can relieve conditions such as eczema and psoriasis.

 At Glen Ivy Hot Springs, guests bathe in sulfur-rich spring water with a pH of 9.44 to ease joint pain and soften the skin.
 Other natural elements in the water such as calcium, magnesium, sodium and potassium help stimulate the immune system.